ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/tls/cleartext-redirection.md

     action: Redirect
 ```

-$productName$ determines which requests are secure and which are insecure using the
+Emissary determines which requests are secure and which are insecure using the
 `securityModel` of the [`Listener`] that accepts the request.

 [`Listener`]: ../../listener